bookofproofs/bookofproofs.github.io/_sources/history/20th-century/delsarte.md

 * Delsarte showed that fff is harmonic under the weaker condition that f(x)f (x)f(x) is the mean value on two spheres centre xxx, radius aaa and bbb, provided a/ba/ba/b does not take one of a particular finite set of values.
 * Other important work by Delsarte was on transmutation operators.
 * Although Delsarte remained permanently on the staff at Nancy all his life, he did lecture in many different universities from 1947 onwards, particularly ones in India, North America and South America.
-* In fact Delsarte had originally intended to spend four years in Japan but cut short his visit, partly due to health problems, in particular his eyesight was rapidly deteriorating.
+* Delsarte had originally intended to spend four years in Japan but cut short his visit, partly due to health problems, in particular his eyesight was rapidly deteriorating.
 * Despite his health problems, Delsarte taught the mechanics course in 1967-68.
 * Delsarte had, of course, always advocated educational reforms, but he did not support the extreme methods adopted by some students.
 * Near the end of September 1968 Delsarte suffered a heart attack.